Department of Apurímac: History

 Little is known about the region's origins.
-However, chroniclers note that the first settlers were formed by tribes of several regions originating among the Quechua and Aymaras.
+However, chroniclers noted that the first settlers were formed by tribes of several regions originating among the Quechua and Aymaras.
 The Chancas, originally from Choclococha and Huancavelica, settled in the region of Andahuaylas.
-This group of tribes is historically known as rebellious and fearless warriors of ancient Peru.
+The group of tribes was historically known as rebellious and fearless warriors of ancient Peru.

 Chronicles relate that the Chancas prepared themselves for years to conquer the imperial city of Cusco.
-Only due to the great figure and strategy of Inca Pachacutec, the Inca Empire did not yield.
+The great figure and strategy of Inca Pachacutec was necessary for the Inca Empire not to yield.

-By the time the conquerors established the first political organization of the Colony, almost the whole extension of the current region was under the jurisdiction of the authorities of Huamanga; nevertheless, there is no recollection on the foundation of cities and towns.
+When the conquerors established the first political organization of the Colony, almost the whole extension of the current region had become under the jurisdiction of the authorities of Huamanga; nevertheless, there is no recollection on the foundation of cities and towns.

 At the beginning of the Republic, Abancay belonged to Cusco.
 It was not until April 28, 1873, that a law was given to create the department of Apurímac, based on the provinces of Andahuaylas (Ayacucho), Antabamba, Aymaraes and Cotabambas (Cusco), and naming Abancay as its capital.

 Attractions

 Abancay is the capital and most important economic and political center.
-Also in the region is Andahuaylas, a rather cold city, located at 2980 meters above sea level (9,800 ft) and the region's agricultural centre.
-Its main church is the Cathedral de San Pedro, built in Colonial style architecture.
+Also, in the region is Andahuaylas, a rather cold city, located at 2980 meters above sea level (9,800 ft) and the region's agricultural centre.
+Its main church is the Cathedral de San Pedro, built in colonial style architecture.
 A one-piece stone fountain stands out in the Plaza de Armas.
 Close to Abancay in the way to Cusco is the famed Saywite Stone.

 Another notable place favored by visitors is Talavera de la Reyna, located 4 km from Andahuaylas.
 The main square or Plaza de Armas is remarkable, built in stone with an impressive tower with a clock.
 Nearby, the thermal baths of Hualalache may be visited.

-Chalhuanca, the capital of the province of Aymaraes, located at 2,800 m (2,100 ft), preserves beautiful churches built during Colonial times, containing fine wood carvings and gold leaf.
-A detailed account of Apurímac 's architecture can be found in the works of Peruvian Writer and architect Armando Arteaga.
+Chalhuanca, the capital of the province of Aymaraes, located at 2,800 m (2,100 ft), preserves beautiful churches built during colonial times, containing fine wood carvings and gold leaf.
+A detailed account of Apurímac's architecture can be found in the works of the Peruvian writer and architect Armando Arteaga.

 In Antabamba, trepanations so accurately performed that astonishing medicines have been found there, in addition to mud sculptures, weapons, domestic utensils, and hunting implements.

 Considered one of the largest and most beautiful lakes of Peru, Paqucha Lake is located at 3,000 m (9,800 ft) in the route between Andahuaylas and Abancay.
 Known as an ideal place to rest and enjoy nature, fishing and duck hunting are permitted.